smfoote/federalist-papers-project/content/blog/8-consequences-of-hostilities-between-states/index.md

 Well, is that what we want?<br/>
 All of our borders become battle fronts.<br/>
-Suppose Pennsylv-an-i-a pulls a stunt<br/>
+Suppose Pennsyl-van-i-a pulls a stunt<br/>
 And then New Jersey pulls out their guns.<br/>
 Yeah, well I warned you; don't look so stunned, son.<br/>